Nasdaq Introduces SPAC Listings in the Nordics

 The revised Nasdaq Nordic Main Market Rulebook allows SPACs to be listed on the main market in a two-step process:

 the exempt SPAC IPO before any acquisitions; and

-Firstly, the SPAC must publish an approved prospectus to satisfy the general admission requirements under the Nordic Main Market Rulebook, except for the requirements with respect to historical financial information and business operations.
-Moreover, the normal requirement that the members of the management are employed by the issuer can also be exempt, provided that it is shown that there is sufficient managerial competence and experience available to adequately manage a listed company.
+Firstly, the SPAC must publish an approved prospectus to satisfy the general admission requirements under the Nordic Main Market Rulebook.
+However, it is exempt from the requirements for historical financial information and business operations.
+Moreover, the requirement that the members of the management are employed by the issuer can also be waived, provided that there is sufficient managerial competence and experience in place to adequately manage a listed company.

 Listing Requirements for SPACs